rocketinsights/edb_docs/README.md

-Test version of a docs page
+Test version of a docs page.
+The preview version can be seen at https://rocketinsights.github.io/postgres-docs-test/

 This repo uses Gatsby.
 Install gatsby-cli to run it locally
 ```